 5 Signs Your Loved One May Need Wellness Check-Ins

 When a parent or loved one starts aging or returns home after a hospital stay, it can be hard to know when they need extra support.
-You want to respect their independence — but you also want to make sure they're safe.
 Here are five signs that regular wellness check-ins could make a real difference.

 1. Recent Falls or Near-Falls